Female Sexual Problems

 - Talk openly about sex.
 Discuss each person's needs.
 What do you want to do differently together?

 Lack of lubrication in the vagina is the most common cause of pain with sex.
 Products that may help include Astroglide and K-Y Jelly.

 Tightness or spasms in pelvic muscles can make pain with sex worse.
 Certain exercises can help reduce pain by helping you learn how to control and relax your pelvic muscles.

 Medicines may be used to treat certain conditions that contribute to sexual problems.
 These medicines include:

-- Lidocaine gel or ospemifene (Osphena).
+- Lidocaine ointment or ospemifene (Osphena).
 They may be used for pain that occurs during sex.

 - Estrogen, if you are past menopause.
-It can help with dryness, irritation, and shrinkage (atrophy).
+It can help with dryness, irritation, and thinning of vaginal tissue (atrophy).